chyok/ollama-gui/README.md

 ## QA
 ### I'm using a Mac, why does the application sometimes not respond when I click on it?

-The issue is that on macOS Sonoma, when the mouse cursor is inside the Tkinter window during its startup, the GUI elements within the window become unresponsive to clicks.
-This problem occurs specifically with Python 3.11 and does not affect older or newer versions of Python.
+The issue affects macOS Sonoma users running applications that use Tcl/Tk versions 8.6.12 or older, including various Python versions.
+When the mouse cursor is inside the Tkinter window during startup, GUI elements become unresponsive to clicks.

-The root cause is related to changes in the Tcl/Tk library bundled with Python 3.11 on macOS.
-Upgrading the bundled Tcl/Tk to version 8.6.13 resolves the issue, as this version includes fixes for similar mouse event-related problems on macOS.

-The solution is to update the Python 3.11 macOS installers to use the newer Tcl/Tk 8.6.13 library.
-This change has been merged and will be released in Python 3.11.7.
-Users affected by this bug can either wait for the 3.11.7 release or try using Python 3.12 or older versions like 3.10, which do not exhibit this problem.
+Solution:
+Update to Tcl/Tk version 8.6.13 or newer, which fixes this problem.
+For Python users, this can be done by:

+Using Python 3.11.7 or later, which bundles the fixed Tcl/Tk version.
+Using Python 3.12 or later, which already includes the fix.
+For other Python versions, installing Tcl/Tk 8.6.13+ separately (e.g., via Homebrew) and ensuring Python uses this version.

 here is the issue: https://github.com/python/cpython/issues/110218